 - Increases their use of drugs or alcohol

 Don’t leave your son alone if you think there is a chance of suicide.
 Get help right away.

 Milestones to Go

-At 15, your son doesn’t need you to help him cross the street.
-But he does need you to guide him as he moves toward adulthood.
-If you are concerned about him, talk with a doctor or school counselor.
+At 15, your son doesn’t need you to help them cross the street.
+But they do need you to guide them as they move towards adulthood.
+If you are concerned about them, talk with a doctor or school counselor.